Epistimis/FACE-Template-Language/README.md

-# com.epistimis.face.templ.parent
-FACE Templating grammar
+# FACE Templating Language

 The Future Airborne Capability Environment (FACE) work originally commissioned by the US Navy and eventually supported by the USAF and USArmy.
 Interest in the data definition portion generally resulted in a decision to split UDDL out of FACE for general use.
 This repo thus depends on companion repos [UDDL](https://github.com/Epistimis/com.epistimis.uddl.parent) and [UDDL Query Language](https://github.com/Epistimis/com.epistimis.uddl.query.parent).
 There isn't a build dependency with them yet - there will be.